 For further information regarding CTE, refer to the Utah State Board of Education Career and Technical Education (CTE) website.

-Keys to Success is an online college and career platform and is administered by the Governor’s Office of Economic Development through the Talent Ready Utah initiative.
+Keys to Success is an online college and career platform administered by the Utah System of Higher Education (USHE).
 Keys to Success top priority is to motivate Utah students to connect with scholarships, internships, CTE Pathways, and opportunities that align with their interests.
 The program is presented to students as an application for ultimate accessibility.
 The website also provides school counselors (K-12) with resources and tools to support student development in college and career readiness

 YouScience is an aptitude-based career guidance platform that assesses students’ natural talents and matches them to best-fit academic and career pathways, work-based learning, and post-secondary opportunities.
 Identifying emerging talents in 7th/8th grade provides students and school counselors with information to help students select electives and career pathways.
 In high school, additional talents are identified and related to best-fit careers, providing students and school counselors with information on post-secondary opportunities for college majors and career outcomes.
 YouScience cuts through social bias and noise, providing gender, racial and urban/rural equity – levelling the playing field for all students – because all students have talent.